doombubbles/bg3-mods/README.md

 - War Priest Extra Attack is now toggleable when it triggers to make sure it never interferes with Extra Attack
 - Now chooses a Fighting Style at Level 3 from the same list as Paladins
-- Now gains "Improved War Priest" at level 5 making War Priest Charges replenish on a Short or Long Rest
+- Gains "Improved War Priest" at level 5 making War Priest Charges replenish on a Short or Long Rest
 - (EXPERIMENTAL) Now gains Extra Attack at level 6

 These are powerful buffs, but they still don't even reach the level of base Swords Bard so it seems ok